Top seed South Carolina dismantles Oregon State in NCAAs

 The Gamecocks (24-4) led by a point after one quarter but had built a 12-point lead by halftime and were up 53-29 by the start of the fourth.

+“This is a huge lift off of our shoulders because that was a hard game,” coach Dawn Staley said.
+“I know the score doesn’t say that.
+But … Oregon State is a really good, efficient basketball team.
+If you allow them to do what they set out to do, they’re very good at it.”

-South Carolina, which won a national title in 2017, improved to 8-1 in the second round under coach Dawn Staley and will appear in the regional semifinals for the 11th time overall.
+South Carolina, which won a national title in 2017, improved to 8-1 in the second round under Staley and will appear in the regional semifinals for the 11th time overall.

+“Our players didn’t want to pack and head home,” Staley said.
+“They wanted to stay a little bit longer.
+A lot of them, this is their first tournament experience … and the deeper we go in this tournament, the more experience we have, the better off we’ll be this year as well as in years to come.”

 Taylor Jones scored 13 points for Oregon State (12-8), which ended a streak of four straight Sweet 16 appearances.
 Jones fouled out with about three minutes remaining.